Title

 The Philippine Judicial Academy (PHILJA) Act establishes PHILJA as a separate unit of the Supreme Court, providing education and training for members of the Judiciary to ensure an efficient and credible legal system.

-The main policy objective declared in Section 1 is to ensure an efficient and credible Judiciary by providing continuing good education and training to members of the Judiciary and prospective applicants.
+The State seeks to ensure an efficient and credible Judiciary by providing continuing education and training for members of the Judiciary and prospective applicants, as stated in Section 1.

-The Philippine Judicial Academy (PHILJA) is an institution established as a separate component unit of the Supreme Court that operates under its administration, supervision, and control, focused on training justices, judges, court personnel, lawyers, and judicial aspirants.
+PHILJA is established as a separate component unit of the Supreme Court, operating under its administration, supervision, and control.

-The PHILJA shall be located in Tagaytay City or in such other place or places as the Supreme Court may determine.
+PHILJA shall be located in Tagaytay City, or in such other place or places as the Supreme Court may determine (Section 4).

-The appointive member must have served as a judge for at least five years and have taught in a reputable law school for the same number of years.
+The appointive member must be a judge of a first level court who has served for at least five (5) years and has taught in a reputable law school for the same number of years.
+The Supreme Court appoints the member for a term of one (1) calendar year, renewable for another term.

-The Executive Officials of PHILJA shall not engage in the private practice of any profession.
+The executive officials of PHILJA shall not engage in the private practice of any profession (Section 6).

-Only participants who have completed the programs prescribed by PHILJA and satisfactorily complied with all requirements may be appointed or promoted to any position or vacancy in the Judiciary.
+Once PHILJA is fully organized, only participants who have completed the Academy’s programs and complied with all requirements may be appointed or promoted to any position or vacancy in the Judiciary (Section 10).

-No, all income, legacies, gifts, and donations for PHILJA are exempt from all forms of taxes, including donors' and donees' taxes, fees, income tax, real estate assessments, and other government charges.
+They are exempt from all forms of taxes, including donors’ and donees’ taxes, fees, income tax, real estate assessments and other government charges (Section 13).

-It is a special fund consisting of all legacies, gifts, and donations to PHILJA, administered and disbursed exclusively by the Board of Trustees for the purposes of the Act.
+Legacies, gifts, and donations become a special fund called the Judicial Academy Fund, administered and disbursed by the Board of Trustees exclusively for purposes of the Act (Section 14).

-It took effect fifteen (15) days after its complete publication in the Official Gazette or in at least two newspapers of general circulation, whichever came earlier.
+It takes effect fifteen (15) days after complete publication in the Official Gazette or in at least two (2) newspapers of general circulation, whichever occurs earlier (Section 19).

 Analyze Cases Smarter, Faster